Hi, it’s Tani from the Kamiuma store.

 (You can check how to measure it from here.
 It’s really useful to remember your PBH.)

-We can measure your PBH for free at anytime, so please feel free to visit us for it.
+We can measure your PBH for free anytime, so feel free to visit us for it.
 Don’t forget to take a note on your phone.

-Lightish build with no racks.
+Light build with no racks.
 Fendered all-weather bike.
-He seems to choose 61 even though his PBH is 85cm.
+He seemed to have chosen a 61 even though his PBH is 85cm.
 I’m going to write about the trick of this step-over in the next blog.

 <Build Notes>